mliebakr/DataAnalysis/CodeBook.md

 # Code Book
 Description of the modified data set:
+This dataset contains 180 rows and 81 columns.
+One row exist per activity and subject (test person).
+The dataset contain column headings.

 ##Activity:
 The activity done written with full text.

+Variable type: character

 The following values exist:
 WALKING
 WALKING_UPSTAIRS